Managing Forms in Central¶

 In ODK Central, there are four important tasks you'll perform while managing a data collection project:

 - Form drafting is where you design the Form itself, laying out many details like the questions and acceptable responses.
-ODK Central itself does not help with form design: instead, please take a look at the many available tools and the introduction to form design for help creating your form.
+ODK Central itself does not help with form design: instead, please take a look at the introduction to form design for help creating your form.
 Central does, however, help with testing your design, with Form Drafts.
 When you first upload your Form, it will be a Draft to which you can connect a mobile device and submit test data.
 If you are not satisfied with the Form, you can adjust the design and upload a new version in place of the old Draft.
 Once you are satisfied, you can Publish the Form to make it ready for use.

 - Form lifecycle settings allow you to control who can access and submit to particular Forms.
 These tools can help manage user permissions, but they can also help phase out outdated Forms as they come to the end of their life.
 You can control these using the Form Access tab on the Project.

 - Data extraction and analysis can occur either at the end of the project, or continually as the project runs.
 Either way, ODK Central provides several different methods for extracting and analyzing your submission data.
 This is covered in the Form Submissions article.

 - Form updates allow you to make changes to a Form while it is already in use.
 Central allows you to create a new Draft of any Form at any time.
 As with initial Form creation, this Draft allows you to test your changes in a staging environment where it will not affect the live Form or its data.
 When you are satisfied with the Draft, you can again Publish it, and it will replace the live version.

 Drafting and version updates are new as of Central 0.8.
 We will cover all of these topics in the sections below.